-Section 11(11) states that where more than one request has been made under Section 11(4) or subsection Section 11(5) or Section 11(6) to "different High Courts or their designates, the High Court or its designate to whom the request has been first made" under the relevant sub-section shall alone be competent to decide on the request.
+Section 11 (11) states that where more than one request has been made under Section 11(4), Section 11(5) and Section 11(6), to different arbitral institutions, the arbitral institution to which the request has been first made under the relevant sub-section shall be competent to appoint.

-Under Sub-section 12(a) where the matters referred to in Section 11 (4), (5), (6), (7), (8) and (10) arise in an international commercial arbitration, the reference to the "Supreme Court or, as the case may be, the High Court" in those sub-sections shall be construed as a reference to the "Supreme Court; and
+According to Section 11(12) of the Act, where the matter referred to in Section 11(4), Section 11(5) and Section 11(6) and Section 11 (8) arise in an international commercial arbitration or any other arbitration, the reference to the arbitral institution in those sub-sections shall be construed as a reference to the arbitral institution designated under Section 11(3A).